Sony A7S II vs RX10 II

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the RX10 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX10 II was succeeded by the Sony RX10 III.
+Both the A7S II and the RX10 II have been discontinued, but can regularly be found used on eBay.
+The RX10 II was replaced by the Sony RX10 III, while the A7S II was followed by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what is the bottom line?
 Is there a clear favorite between the Sony A7S II and the Sony RX10 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.